 The current COVID-19 pandemic has a considerable impact on citizens, patients and businesses.
-It may force marketing authorisation holders of medicinal products and regulatory authorities to operate under business continuity mode, impacting the standard way of working.
+It may force MAHs and regulatory authorities to operate under business continuity mode, impacting the standard way of working.
 Moreover, public health needs may require quick actions or re-prioritisation of operations.